-Identifying patients who benefit most from immune suppressantMay 3rd, 2012 in Cancer /
+Identifying patients who benefit most from immune suppressantMay 3, 2012 in Medicine & Health / Cancer

 A new analysis may help doctors identify breast cancer patients who will benefit from treatment with the immune suppressant drug everolimus, say French researchers at the 4th IMPAKT Breast Cancer Conference in Brussels, Belgium.